 - if you don't enrol to graduate, your award will not be conferred and we won't be able to produce a parchment for you

-- please don’t wait until you have your results or until your award has been confirmed.
-If you don’t enrol before the deadline of Friday 20 May you may not be able to graduate
+- please don't wait until you have your results or until your award has been confirmed.
+If you don't enrol before the deadline of Friday 29 September you may not be able to graduate at the autumn ceremonies

 Withdrawing early from your course